January 14, 2019 / 3 comments

 Science fiction, fantasy, horror as well, all the speculative genres, do a lot to think about worlds that could be.
 In literary fiction I see a lot of people writing about the world that is and that is also a very important thing to do.
 As a science fiction and fantasy author I look ahead and I examine what we could have, as I said before, and the world that we could have.

 For example, in my fantasy books one thing that I am doing very consciously is to write fantasy books without homophobia or without assuming homophobia.
-There may be times when I examine it in a little bit more depth, but the fantasy novels that I have currently written now all exist in a world where queer people are just accepted.
-Just because that’s the world that I want.
-I want people to be able to live the lives that they choose, and love the people that they love.
+There may be times when I examine it in a little bit more depth, but the fantasy novels I have written all exist in a world where queer people are just accepted, because that’s the world that I want.
+I want people to be able to live the lives that they choose, and love the people that they choose to love.
 And have adventures slaying dragons while they’re doing it, you know?

 Everyone deserves those kinds of stories just as much as anyone else does.
-Telling stories are the ways that we get those stories for people in real life.
+Telling stories is how we get those stories for people in real life.

 Given the possibility that on the other side of this dystopian hump is the most amazing the future that we all dream of, what advice would you give to people who want to be able to tell the stories of that possible future in the best way they can?
 How can we become the best storytellers of the near future that we could create?
 A future where it turned out okay?

 The first part is loving yourself and I mean this in a different way than most people do.
 Because when you love yourself, it’s okay for you to make mistakes, and it’s okay for you to accept and forgive yourself for making mistakes.
 Once you have done that, then it makes it a lot easier for you to approach the parts of yourself where you have made mistakes, or where you have hurt people, or where you have espoused a viewpoint of the world that has contributed to racism or misogyny or classism or other things that make the world a little bit more shitty.